Everything You Need to Know: Yoga On the Rocks – Denver, CO

 The view

 Be prepared to be in awe.
-I didn’t know, or think, Colorado could be that beautiful.
+I didn’t know or think Colorado could be that beautiful.
 I felt like I was in another country.
 You will be amazed!

-You guys, thank you so much for reading this very short Everything You Need to Know: Yoga On the Rocks – Denver, CO guide!
+Thank you so much for reading this very short “Everything You Need to Know: Yoga On the Rocks – Denver, CO” guide!
 I can’t tell you how much I enjoyed this solo adventure.
-I loved it so much, I would like to make it an annual event.
+I loved it so much, I want to make it an annual event.

 Hope you’re all staying happy and healthy.